aegrey/postman-to-k6/README.md

 # POSTMAN TO k6

-This project is a friendly fork of [apideck-libraries/postman-to-k6](https://github.com/apideck-libraries/postman-to-k6) from the original [grafana/postman-to-k6](https://github.com/grafana/postman-to-k6), where I will focus on **building out new features not currently supported** alongside maintenance.
+Due to the lack of feature support in the original library and the apideck fork, I have decided to build this out seperately as I require these features immediately in a project I'm working on.
+I will focus on **building out new features not currently supported** alongside maintenance

-I have decided to build this out seperately as I require these features immediately in a project I'm working on.
+<sup>This project is a friendly fork of [apideck-libraries/postman-to-k6](https://github.com/apideck-libraries/postman-to-k6) from the original [grafana/postman-to-k6](https://github.com/grafana/postman-to-k6).</sup>

 #### Request a New Features
 Open an issue with your feature request (must me something currently supported in postman) and I'll work on the requests with the most votes in order.